 The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$1.40 per share.
+The underwriting fee is \$ per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-1 ithout option to purchase additional nares exercise With full option to purchase additional shares exercise
+Without option to purchase additional shares exercise With full option to purchase additional shares exercise

-Per Share \$ 1.40 \$ 1.40
+Per Share \$ \$

-Total \$12 2,133,333.80 \$13,95 3,333.80
+Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$2,900,000.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$

-We have agreed to reimburse the underwriters for certain expenses of up to \$40,000 related to clearance of this offering with FINRA.
-The underwriters have also agreed to reimburse us for certain of our expenses incurred by us with respect to this offering.
+We have agreed to reimburse the underwriters for certain expenses of up to \$ related to clearance of this offering with FINRA.The underwriters have also agreed to reimburse us for certain of our expenses incurred by us with respect to this offering.

-Certain entities, including entities affiliated with one or more existing stockholders, have agreed to purchase 1,500,000 shares of our common stock in this offering at the initial public offering price.
+Certain entities, including entities affiliated with one or more existing stockholders, have indicated an interest in purchasing approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
+Because this indication of interest is not a binding agreement or commitment to purchase, such entities could determine to purchase more, less or no shares in this offering or the underwriters could determine to sell more, less or no shares to the entities.
 All shares of common stock purchased pursuant to this indication of interest will be subject to a two-month restricted period under same terms as for the lock-up securities (as defined below).